umass-gis/workshops/content/storymaps/tutorial.md

 This part of the workshop can be completed on your own!

 **Tutorial**
-<br>Check out this tutorial from the folks at Stanford Libraries that goes through the nitty-gritty details of using the ArcGIS StoryMaps platform: [Create | StoryMaps
+<br>Check out this tutorial from the folks at Stanford Libraries that goes through the nitty-gritty details of using the ArcGIS StoryMaps platform: [Create | StoryMaps:
-Instruction for Creating Dynamic Digital Narratives](https://storymaps.arcgis.com/stories/d15f1045ffcb4fdea7672d1cafafdc120).
+Instruction for Creating Dynamic Digital Narratives](https://storymaps.arcgis.com/stories/d15f1045ffcb4fdea7672d1cafafdc12).

 **How to access ArcGIS StoryMaps**
 1. Go to the [StoryMaps launch page](https://storymaps.arcgis.com/).